Search This Blog

 The Absent Minded Professor (1961)

 A chemistry professor (Fred MacMurray) is so absent minded that he has missed his wedding twice.
 He misses it a third time when he accidentally invents "flubber" (flying rubber) which attracts the attention of a greedy businessman (Keenan Wynn).
-But the professor is still determined to win back the girl (Nancy Olson, SUNSET BOULEVARD) he loves.
+But the professor is still determined to win back the girl (Nancy Olson) he loves.
+Based on the short story A SITUATION OF GRAVITY by Samuel Taylor and directed by Robert Stevenson (THE LOVE BUG).
 This beloved Walt Disney film spawned a sequel as well as a remake and a sequel to the remake.
 The original still retains its simplistic (or should I say simple minded?) charm though it requires a chunk of suspension of belief.
-Directed by Disney's in house director Robert Stevenson (THE LOVE BUG), the Oscar nominated special effects hold up surprisingly well after some 50 years.
+The Oscar nominated special effects hold up surprisingly well over 50 years later.
 Still, it plays today like a kid friendly Nickelodeon or Disney channel sitcom and I suspect nostalgia may play a part in one's affection for it.
 With Tommy Kirk, Leon Ames, Ed Wynn, Edward Andrews, Elliott Reid, Wally Brown and Harriet MacGibbon (TV's THE BEVERLY HILLBILLIES).

 Sunday, October 23, 2011